 Health & Welfare | for decisions about medical care, living arrangements, and daily wellbeing

-Many people assume their spouse or partner could automatically take over if they were incapacitated, but that simply isn't the case.
+Many people assume their spouse or partner would automatically be able to act on their behalf if capacity were lost.
+Unfortunately, this isn't the case.

-Without an LPA, even close family members may need to apply to the Court of Protection, which is costly, time consuming and emotionally draining.
+Without an LPA in place, even close family members may need to apply to the Court of Protection.
+A process that can be costly, time consuming and emotionally challenging.
+Putting the right arrangements in place early can help reduce stress at an already sensitive time.

-We also offer specialist support for Business LPA's, which allow you to appoint someone suitable to manage your business affairs if you're unable to do so.
-This is especially important for directors, sole traders and partners who want to ensure continuity to protect their enterprise.
+We also offer specialist support for Business LPA's, which allow you to appoint someone appropriate to manage business affairs if you're unable to do so.
+This is particularly important for directors, sole traders and partners who want to protect continuity and stability within their enterprise.

-Additionally, setting up a Business LPA can often be treated as an allowable business expense, making it a practical and cost effective part of your planning.
+In many cases, a Business LPA can be treated as an allowable business expense, making it a sensible and proportionate part of wider planning.

 -